bevyengine/bevy-website/content/learn/book/welcome/_index.md

 Bevy aims to be a general-purpose game engine capable of handling arbitrary 2D or 3D games.
 However, Bevy is still in its infancy, and there are very good reasons not to choose it for your next project.
-It is currently completely missing first-party solutions for:
+No mature solutions currently exist for:

 - animation
 - networking